Health and Travel Alerts Learn More Left arrow

 One of the top reasons to experience the fall season in Japan is for the many cultural events and festivals that occur during the cooler and less humid autumn months.
 October and November are filled with celebrations tied to Japan’s rich culture, embracing centuries of history and showing off traditional costumes, rituals, and dances.
 Whatever region you choose to visit, there’s something exciting going on in the fall.

-Celebrate the autumn harvest Japanese style; Kyoto’s Zuiki Festival gives thanks with an elaborate procession of handmade portable shrines featuring scenes from cultural legends.
+Kyoto is one of the best places to visit in the fall, and here, you can celebrate the autumn harvest Japanese style.
+Zuiki Festival gives thanks with an elaborate procession of handmade portable shrines featuring scenes from cultural legends.
 Kyoto’s most theatrical parade is the Kurama Fire Festival, where locals bearing flaming torches and dressed in traditional warrior garb parade up to the Yuki-jinja Shrine to welcome the spirits, culminating in a huge bonfire.

 On Japan’s northernmost island, Hokkaido, you’ll be enchanted by the city of Hakodate’s autumn leaves festival.
 Known as “MOMI-G Festa,” this fall fest pays homage to this gorgeous season in the city’s parks and gardens, offering fabulous leaf-peeping opportunities along tree-lined walkways to live music.
 Time your visit from the end of October into early November.